j9t/obsohtml/README.md

 ## Background

 This started as an experiment, in which I used AI to produce this little HTML quality helper, its tests, and its documentation.
 While it’s pretty straightforward, I might have missed something.
 Please [file an issue](https://github.com/j9t/obsohtml/issues) or contact me directly if you spot a problem or have a suggestion.

+## Acknowledgments

+Thanks to @mattbrundage and @FabianBeiner for helping to make ObsoHTML better!